Skip to main content

 By Marissa Olson

 We're all familiar with spam emails and have learned (for the most part) how to avoid them.
-But, phishing scams can seem more credible and could cause a lot of damage to your essential business data and files.
+However, phishing scams can seem more credible and could damage your essential business data and files.

-As more organizations continue to fall prey to these scams, we must know the red flags and how to avoid phishing scams.
-Do not take phishing scams too lightly; they are harder to spot, unlike the common scams.
+As more organizations continue to fall prey to these scams, we must know the red flags and how to avoid them.
+Do not take phishing scams too lightly; unlike common scams, they are harder to spot.

 Even with all the new and updated antivirus software, you can never be 100% safe from scammers.
-Our main aim as your IT services partner and news source is to ensure your organization is secure from these attacks.
+Our main aim as your IT services partner and news source is to ensure your organization's security from these attacks.

 On that note, let's discuss what phishing is and how to avoid it.